As far as energy-efficient HVAC installation in Hillsborough, there’s fantastic news for homeowners this tax season.

 What Equipment is Eligible?

-To be entitled for the incentive, the residence must be the taxpayer’s chief house in the U.S..
-The change needs to last for a minimum of five years, with the first use starting with you.
+To be entitled for the incentive, the residence must be the taxpayer’s chief house in the U.S. The improvement needs to last for a minimum of five years, with the first use starting with you.

 What Varieties of Improvements are Qualify for High-Efficiency Upgrades?